akkadotnet/getakka.net/src/docs/streams/cookbook.md

 * if the buffer is empty, and upstream is not closed we pull for more bytes, if it is closed we complete
 * if the buffer is nonEmpty, we split it according to the ``chunkSize``.
-This will give a next chunk that we will emit, and an empty or nonempty remaining buffer.
+This will give a next chunk that we will emit, and an empty or non-empty remaining buffer.

 Both ``onPush()`` and ``onPull()`` calls ``emitChunk()`` the only difference is that the push handler also stores the incoming chunk by appending to the end of the buffer.